-- Board Liaison - a member of the Board who serves as the conduit for information between the Board and the main event Chairs and Committees for the ABC and AWC - Finance Liaison - a member of the Finance Committee who helps ensure that the financial aspects of the two events are monitored closely - Technology Liaison - a member of the Website and Database Committee who helps ensure that the venue, the technology vendors and the event Committees understand the needs of WSO for both events - Host Committee Chair - a member of the Host Committee who is responsible for ensuring that the needs of both events are managed - Facilities Coordinator - a member of the Host Committee who helps ensure that the needs of both events are honored
+- Board Liaison - a member of the Board who serves as the conduit for information between the Board and the main event Chairs and Committees for the ABC and AWC - Finance Liaison - a member of the Finance Committee who helps ensure that the financial aspects of the two events are monitored closely - Technology Liaison - a member of the Website and Database Committee who helps ensure that the venue, the technology vendors and the event Committees understand the needs of WSO for both events - Host Committee Chair - a member of the Host Committee who is responsible for ensuring that the needs of both events are managed

-19 This section is currently being revised.
+4 This section is currently being revised.
 Some of the information contained herein may not be in line with current practices.
 If you have any questions, please send an email to oppm@adultchildren.org